migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-06-05 Wed: Gmx v1 on harmony: Fixed issue with long/shorts positions - problem was in incorrected configured Position Router.
+Redeployed contracts and updated version on [gm.country](https://gm.country).
+Long/Shorts positions creating correctly, however still have problem with displaying charts and positions lists.
+Working on issue resolving.

 2024-06-04 Tue: Gmx v1 on harmony: worked on deploying interface to gm.country (with Aaron).
 [Configured](https://github.com/gmx-io/gmx-stats/compare/master...harmony-one:gmx-stats:harmony) and deployed stats service, now testing prices charts with new service.
 Still have issue with long/shorts positions, continue debugging contracts.

 2024-06-03 Mon: Gmx v1 on harmony: part of the interface related to trading V2 has been removed, the current frontend is deployed on the [stand](https://gmx-harmony.web.app/#/v1/swap).
 Tested the functionality related to the creation of long and shorts - an error was found related to the formation of amount - fixing it.
 Testing the formation of price charts.